Community Advisory Board Bylaws

 Quorum.
 A quorum shall consist of a majority of the total membership.

 Standing and Special Committees.
 All committees shall have a minimum of three members.
 All committee chairpersons and members shall be appointed by the Chairperson and approved by the members.
 All committees shall adhere to the WTTW CAB’s Bylaws and standing rules.
-All committees shall report at each regularly scheduled meeting.
+Each committee shall may report at each regularly scheduled meeting of the CAB.
+Each committee shall meet at the call of its Chair or of the Chairperson of the CAB.
+Committees may meet at such times and places as the committee may find convenient, and may conduct any meeting by electronic means.
 The members shall approve all committee work products before release.
 The Chairperson, the Vice Chairperson, and the Secretary shall be ex-officio, nonvoting, members of all committees.
 Notice of every meeting of every standing and special committee shall be given to all Members of the CAB, and every Member of the CAB shall have the privilege of attending all meetings of every standing and special committee.

 Program Committee.
-The Program Committee is a standing committee and shall be responsible for the development and analysis of programming proposals, as well as other activities that may be directed by the Chairperson.
+The Program Committee is a standing committee and shall be responsible for the development and analysis of programming recommendations for the acquisition and production of programming, the analysis and evaluation of current programming, the collection and evaluation of comments by the public and by CAB Members on current programming, as well as other activities that may be directed by the Chairperson.

 Community Engagement Committee.
-The Community Engagement Committee is a standing committee and shall be responsible for encouraging and gathering feedback from the WTTW viewing and content-consuming community and forwarding the feedback to the CAB and the designated WTTW Station Management Liaison, as well as other activities that may be directed by the Chairperson.
+The Community Engagement Committee is a standing committee and shall be responsible for encouraging and gathering feedback from the WTTW viewing and content-consuming community and forwarding the feedback to the CAB and its various committees, as appropriate, and the designated WTTW Station Management Liaison, as well as other activities that may be directed by the Chairperson.

 Nominating Committee.
 The Nominating Committee is a standing committee and shall nominate candidates for election as Members and as Officers of the CAB, as well as other activities that may be directed by the Chairperson.
 The Nominating Committee shall be appointed by the Chairperson not later than at the October meeting of each year.